migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

+**2024-07-05: Weekly update**
+The main focus during this week is automation for staking backend and new cheaper server setup, now it is in final testing phase.
+Justification is simple - save money on the traffic and server.

+On the security side, I was alarmed team about [RegreSSHion vulnerability in the OpenSSH](https://blog.qualys.com/vulnerabilities-threat-research/2024/07/01/regresshion-remote-unauthenticated-code-execution-vulnerability-in-openssh-server) and helped Soph with infrastructure checks and fixes.

+On the community side, I've created and tested new 100 GB SnapDB snapshot, share it with validator community, collected the feedback about the suitable size.
+This will help our validator community to have predictable snapshot size and timing when the SnapDB snapshot should be created.

+Additionally, I was working on the archival RPC 1 node recreation, I've used server with faster NVMe SSD disk, it helped to recreate the RPC in matter of 4 days instead of 3-4 weeks.

+---

 **2024-06-28: Weekly update**
 The main focus during this week was the removal of the old Tesntet explorer.
 Result have only one Blockscout explorer and don't pay for the old one.
 As extra point - it was a great training for the further mainnet explorer removal.